SevcanAlkan/Todo-List/README.md

  2. Setup the Java_Home envirment variable
  3. Install the Maven and setup the 'Maven Path' envirment variable
  4. Install IntelliJ Idea
+ 5. Install MS SQL Server and MSSMS
+ 6. Connect to SQL instance via managment studio, and create a database with 'TodoList' (the api uses 'sa' username and '1' as password, if you sql instalation these login credentials are different, please update the **application.properties** file)
- 5. Checkout latest release of the project
+ 7. Checkout latest release of the project
- 6. Open the IDE
+ 8. Open the IDE
- 7. Open project via pom.xml file
+ 9. Open project via pom.xml file
- 8. The IntelliJ will inistall all dependencies, but if it wont; use maven clena and then install commands to install all dependency packages.
+ 10. The IntelliJ will inistall all dependencies, but if it wont; use maven clena and then install commands to install all dependency packages.
- 9. You can start project via IntelliJ or Maven CLI.
+ 11. You can start project via IntelliJ or Maven CLI.

 ## Preparing the Frontend to start